Rust College logo

 1892

-Name changed to Rust University, recognizing Rev. Richard S. Rust for his contributions.
+Name changed to Rust University, honoring Rev. Richard S. Rust and avoiding confusion with Shaw University in Raleigh, NC.

 1915